littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 ### How do I add a user task to my workflow?

+A `userTask` is to manage tasks involving humans alongside standard computer tasks in your LittleHorse Workflow.
 Check out the [User Tasks](./05-developer-guide/08-wfspec-development/08-user-tasks.md) page of our `WfSpec` docs.

 ### Do User Tasks support users and user groups?

 Yes, user tasks can be assigned to either a user_id or a user_group.
 Note that user and group identities are not managed by the LH Server.
+User and group identies are managed by an external identity provider(IDP), for example any oAUTH provider.

 ### How do I complete User Tasks?